opensearch-project/documentation-website/_security/authentication-backends/basic-authc.md

 When `challenge` is set to `true`, the Security plugin sends a response with the status `UNAUTHORIZED` (401) back to the client.
 If the client is accessing the cluster with a browser, this triggers the authentication dialog box, and the user is prompted to enter a username and password.

 When `challenge` is set to `false` and an `Authorization` header has not been specified in the request, the Security plugin does not send a `WWW-Authenticate` response back to the client, and authentication fails.

-Consider using this setting when you have more than one challenge `http_authenticator` setting included in your configured authentication domains.
-This might be the case, for example, when you plan to use basic authentication and OpenID Connect together.
+When multiple HTTP authenticators are defined in the `config.yml` file, the `challenge` setting is routinely set to `false` for those backends that store credentials in a server or where they are self contained, such as JWT.
+This might be the case, for example, when you plan to use basic authentication and SAML together.
+For an example and more complete explanation of this configuration, see

-When you define multiple HTTP authenticators, make sure to put non-challenging authenticators first---such as `proxy`, `clientcert`, and `jwt`---and challenging HTTP authenticators last.
-Because it's not possible to challenge a client with two different authentication methods (for example Kerberos and Basic) only one can have the challenge setting set to `true`.
-You can cope with this situation by using pre-authentication: in other words, by sending an HTTP basic authentication header in the request.
+When you define multiple HTTP authenticators, make sure to order non-challenging authenticators first---such as `proxy`, `clientcert`, and `jwt`---and order challenging HTTP authenticators last.
 {: .note }